 It’s recommended that you be able to swim at least one stroke for the length of the pool (25 yards).
 Our coaches can help you improve all four strokes (freestyle, breaststroke, backstroke and butterfly) but cannot always provide intensive instruction needed to learn each stroke.
 For learning to swim, you can check out adult learn-to-swim programs at the Columbus Recreation and Parks, Aquatic Adventures and or by searching for adult swim lessons.

 What should I bring?

 A great part about swimming is that the equipment investment is very low.
 You probably already have everything you need!
-Bring a swimming suit and towel!
-We highly recommend you also bring a pair of goggles.
+Bring goggles, a swimsuit and towel.

 What about goggles?